itisbunmioke/terraform-beginner-bootcamp-2023/README.md

 The `terraform --auto-approve` command allows for automatic execution of Terraform changes without requiring manual confirmation, streamlining deployment in automated workflows.

+### Terraform Destroy
+`terraform destroy` is a Terraform command that initiates the process of tearing down or destroying the infrastructure resources defined in the Terraform configuration.
+It reverses the changes made by a previous `terraform apply` operation, effectively decommissioning and deleting the resources to bring  infrastructure back to its initial state or as specified in the configuration.
+This command should be used with caution, as it can lead to the permanent removal of infrastructure resources.

 ### Terraform Lock Files